Cmlynars/portfolio-2019/projects/smart_air.md

 ---

 <p>I worked with a Beijing-based, environmental startup to redesign the visual identity and home page presence of their store on the Taobao online marketplace.
-The company provides consumer air filters to individuals and families looking for an inexpensive, effective way to remove harmful pollutants from the air inside their homes and offices.</p>
+The company sells air filters to remove harmful pollutants from the air inside homes and offices.</p>

-<p>The design distilled complex information about the benefits of the product while simplifying and updating the company's visual identity to better represent their values and mission.</p>

-<p>Please find an image of the full page <a class="inline-link" href="{{ site.baseurl }}/img/external/smart_air_full.png" target="_blank">here</a>.</p>
+<p>The design highlighted the benefits of the product while simplifying and updating the company's visual identity.
+The design of the page can be found <a class="inline-link" href="{{ site.baseurl }}/img/external/smart_air_full.png" target="_blank">here</a>.</p>